offscale/offscale-rfcs/[offscale] Package managers with key-value for secrets & probing.md

-With support to run natively—i.e., no Docker, no WSL—ono Windows, Linux, macOS and others.
+With support to run natively—i.e., no Docker, no WSL—on Windows, Linux, macOS and others.

 0. Build a package-manager for each "thing" where thing could be:
   - Application runtimes